 - Remain calm.

 - Do not hang up.
 Keep the caller on the line as long as possible and listen carefully.
 If at all possible, have a second staff member contact the Campus Director or Campus Security Monitor while you keep the caller on the line and ask the following questions:

 - Where is the bomb/chemical or other hazard?

 - When will it explode/be activated?

 - What does it look like?

 - What kind of bomb/hazard is it?

 - What will cause it to explode/activate?

 - What is your name?

 - Did you place the bomb/hazard?
 WHY?

+- Where are you?

+- Exact wording of the threat: \\\\\

+If voice is familiar, who did it sound like?
+Male Female Adult Juvenile Age

-Caller's voice e: Note patt ern of s peech, type of voice . tone.
-C heck all t that ap plv.
+Caller's voice: Note pattern of speech, type of voice, tone.
+Check all that apply.

+, , , ,

 Calm Excited Loud Soft Deep Nasal

 Raspy Distinct Slurred Normal Crying Laughter

 Slow Rapid Disguised Accent Lisp Stutter

-Drunken Familiar Incoherent Deep b reathing
+Drunken Familiar Incoherent Deep breathing

-Background sounds: Ch eck all t hat apply.
+0

 Voices Airplanes Street noises Trains Quiet Bells

 Clear Static Animals Party Vehicles

-Horns House no ouse noises PA syste m Music Factory machines
+Horns House noises PA system Music Factory machines

-Motor Phone bo oth Other:
+Motor Phone booth Other:

-hreat langu age: Check all that apply.
-J.

-Well- spoken Foul Taped Incoh nerent Irrational Message read from scrip
+Well- spoken Foul Taped Incoherent Irrational Message read from script (educated)

-(educated)

-LEAVE YOUR PHONE OFF THE HOOK.
-DO NOT HANG UP AFTER CALLER HANGS UP.
+Did caller indicate knowledge of the building?
+Give specifics:

+Person receiving call:\\\\\\Phone number where call received: \\\\\\